DeFi in 2026: Key Trends, Risks, and What Practitioners Need to Watch

 Artificial intelligence is now core to DeFi protocol operations, from trading bots to protocol governance:

-- Governance automation: Proposals are now drafted, simulated, and voted on by AI-enabled DAOs, reducing manual overhead—but increasing the risk of model exploitation.
+- Governance automation: Proposals are drafted, simulated, and voted on by AI-enabled DAOs, reducing manual overhead—but increasing risk of model exploitation.

 # Example: AI-powered liquidation bot for Aave v4 markets (Python pseudocode)